 I describe myself as a lover of what is, an explorer of inner and outer worlds and a dear friend to my body and mind.

 Eventually, on the verge of complete burnout, I did what any soul-seeking 25 year old would do - went to India for three months to find myself.
 I traveled in the footsteps of the Buddha, went to sacred sites, trekked the Himalayas, worked on organic farms but what I found was actually a depressed, scared and lonely young woman who was very uncertain about the world and her place in it.
 Shortly after that my best friend invited me to ride for six months through Malaysia, Thailand, Laos and China with him as part of his bicycle journey around the world.
 Without a moment of hesitation I said 'Yes!' even though I had never done anything like this before.
-I knew that wherever this journey would lead me would be better than in the dark hole I found myself.
+I knew that wherever this journey would lead me would be better than in the dark hole in which I found myself.
 We stayed in many Buddhist temples and I started to learn about the teachings of the Buddha (The Dharma) from monks and nuns.
 We rode through tropical floods, coconut plantations, hill tribe villages, snow covered mountain passes, small farms.
-While on that journey I sat in silence for 15 days on a meditation retreat and started to notice how crazy and neurotic my mind really was.
+Whilst on that journey I sat in silence for 15 days on my first meditation retreat and started to notice how crazy and neurotic my mind really was.
 On the ninth day (after many times of wanting to run away) I experienced for the first time ever the pure luminescent light within me, a state of indescribable bliss and the absolute knowing that 'I am love'.

-As someone who has faced their own mortality and lives daily the uncertainty of anxiety and chronic pain, the daily practice of mindful Yoga has helped me to remain present and curious to the unpleasant sensations when they arise instead of fighting and resisting them.
-I am slowly learning to inhabit my body more fully and, rather than see it as a problem needing to be fixed, experience it more as a conduit of energy (flowing in, out and all through me) and bodily sensations as the language of my soul lovingly trying to communicate with me.
+I was already a qualified meditation facilitator and public speaker so becoming a Yoga teacher was a natural progression.
+As someone who has faced their own mortality and lives daily with anxiety and chronic pain, the daily practice of Yoga has helped me to remain present and curious to unpleasant sensations and emotions when they arise instead of fighting and resisting them.
+I am slowly learning to inhabit my body and, rather than see it as a problem needing to be fixed, experience it more as a conduit of energy (flowing in, out and all through me) and bodily sensations as the language of my soul lovingly trying to communicate with me.